Observational Signatures of Quantum Gravity in Interferometers: Conclusion and Discussion

 On the theoretical side the most important open question is the precise nature of the holographic degrees of freedom that are responsible for the spacetime fluctuations.
 A possible route to gain more control over the microscopic theory is to consider an interferometer in Anti-de~Sitter space, and to reformulate the problem in terms of observables of the dual conformal field theory.
 The question is then to isolate the microscopic degrees of freedom dual to a small causal diamond deep inside the AdS geometry.
 Another promising direction is to relate our description to the recent works on the BMS-group, soft gravitons and gravitational memory effects \cite{He:2014laa,Strominger:2014pwa}.
 In this context one is dealing with coordinate shifts at spatial infinity, or at event horizons of black holes \cite{Hawking:2016msc}.
 The theoretical challenge in this case is to generalize these studies to finite size causal diamonds, and determine the fluctuation spectrum of the coordinate shifts.
 We will leave these theoretical, as well as the phenomenological, analyses to future work.

 {\em Acknowledgments.} We thank Rana Adhikari for discussions on the experimental prospects, Cliff Cheung for discussions and comments on the draft, as well as Craig Hogan and Grant Remmen for conversation at the very early stages of this work.
-KZ thanks the CERN theory group for hospitality over much of the duration of this work, as well as the audiences at the CERN and Pisa seminars for probing questions improving the presentation here.
-KZ is supported by the DoE under contract DE-AC02-05CH11231.
+KZ thanks the CERN theory group for hospitality over much of the duration of this work.
 The research of EV is supported by the grant ``Scanning New Horizons" and a Spinoza grant of the Dutch Science Foundation (NWO).